 We work in seasonal cycles called Seasons to launch larger features.
 Most of these features arrive as Drops over the course of the Season.

 We plan what to build next in between cycles.
 In between the larger Seasons, we work on smaller projects and decide what roadmap features we’ll commit to for the next Season.

 We pick which of the hundreds of features we could/should do at some point by…

-Selecting the highest impact features for all our educators that fit within our strategy and are within reach of our design/development resources during the next 6 weeks.
+Selecting the highest impact features for all our educators that fit within our strategy and are within reach of our design/development resources during the time we have available.